PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-According [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1403651/pasaulines-slaptazodziu-dienos-proga-pasitikrinkite-kaip-greitai-nulauztu-jusu-slaptazodi) some experts suggesting to input Your password into some website and check for it's security.
+According [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1403651/pasaulines-slaptazodziu-dienos-proga-pasitikrinkite-kaip-greitai-nulauztu-jusu-slaptazodi) some experts suggesting to input Your password into some website and  for it's security.
 ```

 ```